blue-triangle-tech/btt-android-sdk/README.md

 ## Network Capture

 The tracker now also supports capturing network requests.
 This can be done automatically using [OkHttp Interceptors](https://square.github.io/okhttp/features/interceptors/) or manually.
-Check the application's `AndroidManifest.xml` file for the metadata configuration `com.blue-triangle.sample-rate.network`.
-The recommended setting is 1.0 to capture all network requests.
+Check the application's `AndroidManifest.xml` file for the metadata configuration `com.blue-triangle.sample-rate.network` The recommended setting is 1.0 to capture all network requests.

 ### OkHttp Support